bluething/cleancode/03 Functions/README.md

 ### Function should do one thing!

-"one thing" mean one level of abstraction.
+"one thing" mean _one level of abstraction_.
 You can keep your function small if you strict with this rule.
 Look at this code
 ```java
 public void sendMailToClients(string[] clients) {